rieckpil/progmot/content/blog/one-year-course-release.md

 I'm using SendOwl for this purpose which is intuitive, simple and fulfill all my needs (monthly $26 costs)

-"Deploy your features with more confidence while joyfulling testing your application due to recipes"
+"Deploy your features with more confidence while joyfully testing your application due to recipes"

 "Early-Bird" offers.
 With each new batch of course lessons being uploaded, I slighty increased .
 If you've joined early you'd get the course for almost the price of an eBook.